South Dakota has an interesting gambling history that’s

-- South Dakota has never taken legal action against an offshore operator.
+South Dakota has never taken legal action against an offshore operator.

-- They don’t have their own regulated online gaming industry.
+They don’t have their own regulated online gaming industry.

 gaming sites out.
 But South Dakota has yet to put legal action behind their

 They aren’t alone in this regard because very few states